superfly/docs/reference/extensions_api.html.md

 Our [Flycast](https://fly.io/docs/reference/private-networking/#flycast-private-load-balancing) internal load balancing feature allow you to route traffic from an IPv6 address on a customer network to one of your Fly.io applications.

 The `ip_address` field above refers to this feature.
-At provisioning time, we'll assign an address on the customer network to one of your Fly.io apps.
-Your reply should include the target Fly.io application where you wish traffic to be routed to.
+At provisioning time, we'll allocate an address on the customer network for you.
+Then, your reply should include the target Fly.io application where you wish that IP's traffic to be routed to.

-By default, no traffic is routed to your app until its machines have services configured on them.
-See the [Machines API](https://fly.io/docs/machines/working-with-machines/#create-a-machine) for details.
+By default, no traffic is routed to your app until it has services configured.
+See the [Machines API](https://fly.io/docs/machines/working-with-machines/#create-a-machine) and [fly.toml docs](https://fly.io/docs/reference/configuration/#the-services-sections) for details.

 Optionally, you can add the [proxy protocol handler](https://fly.io/docs/reference/services/#connection-handlers) to a service.
-The destination IP in the proxy protocol header will be the `ip_address` assigned on the customer network.
-This is useful as an additional security check beyond user/password credentials or tokens.
+We co-opt the [proxy protocol](https://github.com/haproxy/haproxy/blob/master/doc/proxy-protocol.txt) as a way to give your service knowledge of the IP address assigned on the customer network, at client connection time.
+This IP is useful for performing an additional security check beyond user/password credentials or tokens.

 ### DNS records

-For a good developer experience, you should create a DNS record for your internal service that resolves to the Flycast IP address mentioned in the previous section.
-This address hould be used in the configuration variables in the provisioning response, i.e.:
+For a good developer experience, you should create a public DNS record for your internal service that resolves to the Flycast IP address mentioned in the previous section.
+This address should be used in the configuration variables in the provisioning response, i.e.:

 ```javascript